hms-dbmi/etl-client-docker/README.md

 * Make sure quickstart DB 18.1 should be up and running
-* Get etl-client-docker container up and running per [Steps to Build etl-client-docker](https://github.com/hms-dbmi/etl-client-docker)
+* Install etl-client-docker container up and running ( follow above installation instructions)
-* Validate connections to DB should be successful
+* Validate connections to DB, should be successful
 * Start with Datafile you want to load
 * Build Initial mapping file using [MappingGenerator](https://github.com/hms-dbmi/ETLToolSuite-MappingGenerator)
 * Fix mapping file to match your i2b2 tree and datatypes, try using Mapping Editor (provided) to fix the mapping file